-Thanks to green design innovators, it is now possible to install a new floor made from resources that would otherwise be discarded, such as old leather belts or flooring remnants.
-Plastic, glass, metal and stone can also all be recycled into new tiles, so no matter which material you choose, you have many options for a floor that treads lightly on the planet.
+Thanks to green design innovators, it is possible to install a new floor made from resources that would otherwise be discarded, such as old leather belts or flooring remnants.
+Plastic, glass, metal, and stone can also all be recycled into new tiles, so no matter which material you choose, you have many options for a floor that treads lightly on the planet.

 Feels Like Flooring…